What Are The DSM 5 Depression Criteria?

-The DSM-5 is used with the International Classification of Diseases (ICD-10), which gives each DSM depression code and codes for other medical conditions.
-The depression DSM 5 code from the ICD-10 is determined by the severity, mild, moderate, or severe, and the status, like depression, in remission or having recurrent depressive episodes.
+The DSM-5 is used alongside the International Classification of Diseases (ICD-10), which gives each DSM depression code and codes for other medical conditions.
+The depression DSM 5 code from the ICD-10 is determined by its severity (mild, moderate, or severe), and status (in remission or having recurrent depressive episodes).
 Although this is sometimes called the DSM 5 code for depression, the code is actually from the ICD-10.

-The DSM-5 was designed as a handbook for diagnosis.
-It does not recommend any treatments at all.
-Medical professionals use this manual solely for determining if someone has a mental condition.
+The DSM-5 was designed as a handbook for diagnosis and therefore does not recommend any treatments.
+Medical professionals use this manual solely for determining if someone has a mental illness.
 They rely on other sources to determine what to do about it.

-It's unwise to try to diagnose yourself.
-So what do you do if you feel you might be depressed?
-The best thing to do is to talk to a mental health professional to get an expert diagnosis.
-Then, you'll know whether you need to do more.
+If you feel you might be depressed, it can be vital to talk to a mental health professional to get an expert diagnosis.
+Once you have a diagnosis, you can come up with a treatment plan with your therapist or doctor.
 Treatment can involve medications, psychotherapy, or a combination of therapies.

 Depression is a serious mental health disorder that may require assistance from a professional.
 If you’ve been experiencing symptoms of depression and aren’t sure where to turn next, online counseling may be a helpful resource to consider.
 BetterHelp is an online counseling platform that can connect you with a therapist who has experience with treating cases of depression.
 Participating in online therapy allows you to receive care from anywhere you have an internet connection, making it particularly convenient when your depression makes it difficult to get out of bed.